Local spectral density and Slepian concentration for spherical Fourier-Bessel truncation spaces: Asymptotic behavior of the reproducing kernel along the diagonal

+The purpose of this section is to identify the limiting radial profile of the normalized diagonal reproducing kernel and thereby determine the local spectral density of the SFB truncation spaces.
 As mentioned above, we are interested in the spatial variation of $\KLK(x,x)$.
-However, we do not intend to give the precise formula of $\KLK(x,x)$ regarding $\degAInCFive$ and $K$.
-Instead, the paper focuses on the asymptotic behavior of $\KLK(x,x)$ when $\degAInCFive, K$ both approach infinity.
-We will show in Theorem \ref{thm:characterizeKLKdim2} and Theorem \ref{thm:convergenceofshbKtoW}, if $\degAInCFive$ is \emph{proportional to} $K$, then the spatial fluctuation of $\KLK(x,x)$ possesses certain asymptotic stability (in the sense $\lim_{\degAInCFive,K\to\infty}\KLK(x,x)/K^d$ converges).
-A crucial index for characterizing this phenomenon is the ratio between $\degAInCFive$ and $K$, which is assumed to be fixed and denoted as $\kappa$ (i.e., $\kappa=\degAInCFive /K$) throughout the paper.
-In this subsection, we will start our analysis from the simpler case: when $d=2$.
+However, rather than deriving an exact formula for $\KLK(x,x)$ in terms of $\degAInCFive$ and $K$, we focus on the asymptotic behavior of $\KLK(x,x)$ as both $\degAInCFive$ and $K$ tend to infinity.
+Theorems \ref{thm:characterizeKLKdim2} and \ref{thm:convergenceofshbKtoW} show that, if $\degAInCFive$ is \emph{proportional to} $K$, then the spatial fluctuations of $\KLK(x,x)$ have a stable asymptotic profile, in the sense that $\lim_{\degAInCFive,K\to\infty}\KLK(x,x)/K^d$ exists.
+The relevant parameter is the limiting ratio $\kappa\in(0,\infty)$, with $\degAInCFive/K\to\kappa$.
+In this subsection, we begin with the simpler case $d=2$.